webnet-fr/database-anonymizer/README.md

 - `<absolute_path_to_local_config>`
-- `<absolute_path_to_config_in_container>` is a path for your configuraion in container accessible by anonymizer.
+- `<absolute_path_to_config_in_container>` is a path for your configuraion in the container accessible by anonymizer.
 I suggest you to always use `/var/www/anonymizer/config.yaml`
-- `<database url>` is URL to your database (e.g. `mysql://user:password@host:port/name`).
+- `<database url>` is the URL to your database (e.g. `mysql://user:password@host:port/name`).
-  Check out the command options if you prefer to pass `host`, `port`, `user`, `password` values in separate options.
+  Check out the command options if you prefer to pass the `host`, `port`, `user`, `password` values in separate options.
 - `<path_to_config_in_container>` is the same as `<absolute_path_to_config_in_container>`
 but you can indicate the path relative to `/var/www/anonymizer`.
 That said you can simply put `config.yaml` if you used `/var/www/anonymizer/config.yaml` in `<absolute_path_to_config_in_container>`.

-Imagine you downloaded [docker/Dockerfile] in empty folder and created `conf.yml` near to it.
+Imagine you downloaded the [docker/Dockerfile] into an empty folder and created `conf.yml` next to it.
 Your command may be:

 ```
 docker run --volume $(pwd)/conf.yaml:/var/www/anonymizer/config.yaml \